Best Sunday Roasts in Brighton, Hove and Sussex.

 The Coal Shed Restaurant, Boyce Street

 A unique alternative to the traditional Sunday Roast.
 Try different cuts of excellent quality meat, carefully prepared on their unique Josper oven.
 500g of their 35 day dry-aged roast sirloin or a whole roast chicken with stuffing anyone?
+One of the hottest tickets in town so make sure you book well in advance.

 Sunday Roast Review.